arunp77/SQL/README.md

 Overall, while both MySQL and BigQuery are RDBMS systems, they have different architectures, features, and use cases, and are often used for different types of projects.

-# 🗒️ Table of content

-1. What is Data?
-2. Role of data in a program
-3. Data categories
-4. What is a Database?
-5. Database Model
-6. What is DBMS?
-7. DBMS categories
-8. What is a Relational Database?
-9. What is SQL?
-10. Need for SQL
-11. SQL Commands, explained

-## 1. What is Data?
+# 2. What is Data?

 Data are
    - individual facts
    - statistics
    - items of information

-## 2. Role of data in a program
+## 2.1.
+Role of data in a program

 All the programs can be divided into two major parts.